There is more to using hyphens and dashes than you might at first think. In this post I’m going to take a look at:

 I think they’re elegant.

-But now I do know, and I understand how a text is improved by using hyphens and dashes correctly, I want to convert the world, one person (and one hyphen) at a time!
+But now I do know, and I understand how a text is improved by using hyphens and dashes correctly, I want to teach the world, one person (and one correctly paced en dash) at a time!

 And now you know about them, why wouldn’t you use them too?
 Have the satisfaction of knowing that not only is your text easier to read, it also looks more polished.